chrisdew/ha/README.md

 Each server is configured with a real ethernet address (e.g. eth0 192.168.1.20) and the shared address (e.g. eth0:1 192.168.1.100).
-(I've used a virtual ethernet device, but this could easily be a realy device on a multi-homed server.
+(I've used a virtual ethernet device, but this could easily be a real device on a multi-homed server.
 There is no requirement that the shared address is in the same subnet as the unique addresses.)